Keep your chickens healthy and warm during the cold winter months with this guide on properly winterizing your chicken coop.

 One of the easiest, cheapest ways to insulate the floor of your coop is to use the deep litter method!
 And when I say easiest, I really do mean easiest!

 Deep litter bedding can help maintain warmth and insulate the coop during the winter months.
-If you're unfamiliar, deep litter is basically a waste management system that involves continuously adding fresh bedding material to the coop and allowing them to accumulate.
+If you're unfamiliar, deep litter is basically a waste management system that involves continuously adding fresh bedding material to the coop and allowing it to accumulate.

 Over time, the chickens' droppings mix with bedding and the natural decomposition process generates heat, which can help to warm the coop.